An Efficient Augmented Lagrangian Method with Semismooth Newton Solver for Total Generalized Variation: Introduction

-Currently, no attempt has been made here to develop an ALM algorithm for TGV.
-In this paper, we proposed a novel semismooth Newton based ALM for the TGV image denoising model.
-The proposed algorithm is based on applying ALM to the perturbed primal problem of TGV, whose strong convexity can be employed.
+Currently, no attempt has been made to develop an ALM algorithm for TGV.
+In this paper, we propose a novel semismooth Newton based ALM for the TGV regularized image restoration problem.
+The proposed algorithm is based on applying ALM to the perturbed primal problem of TGV, where we can benefit from the strong convexity.
+With the ALM framework, we do not need the Tikhonov regularization on the dual variables as did in \cite{HPRS} for TGV regularized image restoration, where semismooth Newton method is applied directly to the corresponding optimality conditions.
+The ALM can be seen as a kind of globalization of semismooth Newton methods, which directly aims at the perturbed original problem without Tikhonov regularizations on the dual variables.
+With ALM, the step sizes do not need to tend to infinity where the linear subproblems are quite ill-posed.
 Our contributions belong to the following parts.
 First, by introducing some auxiliary variables, we use primal-dual semismooth Newton method \cite{HS} for the nonlinear system of ALM, which is very efficient without any globalization strategy including the Armijo line search experimentally.
-The developed ALM is very efficient compared to the popular algorithms including primal-dual method \cite{CP}.
-Second, with the help of calm intersection theorem \cite{KKU}, we also prove the novel metric subregularity of the maximal monotone operator associate with the dual problem under mild condition.
-This is more complicated compared to the TV case \cite{SUNA} since both the primal variables and the dual variables are highly coupled.
-This leads to the asymptotic linear or superlinear convergence rate of the dual sequence \cite{Roc1, Roc2, LU}.
+The proposed ALM is very efficient compared with some first-order algorithm such as the primal-dual method \cite{CP}, especially for very high accuracy tasks.
+Second, with the help of the calm intersection theorem \cite{KKU}, we also prove the novel metric subregularity of the maximal monotone operator associated with the dual problem under mild condition, which is more complicated compared with the TV (total variation) case \cite{SUNA} since both the primal and dual variables are highly coupled.
+The corresponding metric subregularity leads to the linear or asymptotic superlinear convergence rate of the dual sequence \cite{Roc1, Roc2, LU}.
+We can also obtain the asymptotic linear or superlinear convergence rate of the primal sequence for a certain case.